.htpasswd

+History

+htpasswd was first added in the NCSA HTTPd server, which is the predecessor to Apache.
+The hash historically used "UNIX crypt" style with MD5 or SHA1 as common alternatives.
+In Apache 2.4, the bcrypt algorithm was added.

+Usage

-The file consists of rows, each row corresponding to a username, followed by a colon, followed by a string containing the hashed password optionally prepended by an algorithm specifier ("$2y$", "$apr1$" or "{SHA}") and/or salt.
-The hash historically used "UNIX crypt" style with MD5 or SHA1 as common alternatives, although as of version 2.2.18 a variant of MD5 is now the default.
+The file consists of lines, with each line containing a username, followed by a colon, followed by a string containing the hashed password optionally prepended by an algorithm specifier ("$2y$", "$apr1$" or "{SHA}") and/or salt.